allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 (a product thumbnail) presents just a product itself.
 One of the things that we would like to detect is when the product is surrounded by a frame.
 In this post we would like to present our approach for detecting a frame in the image.

-## Problem

-“Identify whether given image has a frame around a product”

 ### Example

 This is an image that presents just a product: